bakku/damn-useful-scripts/README.md

 Just a list of scripts that grants a dev (like me) a happier life.

-Coding guidelines: Try to make code in one line and as complex as possible.
+Coding guidelines:

+- Must be one-liners
+- As complex as possible
+- No mutable variables, only combination of tools/method sequences

 ### pj